 Q. What regular maintenance should I be doing on my garage door?

-Q. One of the springs on my door broke, do I need to replace them both?
+Q. One of the springs on my garage door broke, do I need to replace them both?

 A. It is usually a good idea to replace both springs if one of them has failed.
 Actually it is highly recommended to replace both of your headlights in your car or vehicle when one goes out.
 When one spring breaks the other often follows.
 Isn’t it better to save yourself the inconvenience and cost of another garage service call and have both of them replaced.
 It is also a good idea to replace both springs because if you only replace one spring, the garage door can become off balance if one spring is worn.